BenCuff/github-pages-test/docs/data-vis.md

 The colours and formatting of a chart can make a significant difference in its legibility.
 To ensure your chart can be read and understood by as many people as possible, it is best practice to:

-- use a suitable and accessible colour palette [1] [6]
+- use a suitable and accessible colour palette
-- ensure that you do not rely on colour alone to communicate information [1]
+- ensure that you do not rely on colour alone to communicate information
-- use white for the background [1] [6]
+- use white for the background
-- use light grey for gridlines [1] [6]
+- use light grey for gridlines
-- avoid any images, patterns, or shading [1] [6]
+- avoid any images, patterns, or shading
-- use black or dark grey text in a sans serif font [1] [6]
+- use black or dark grey text in a sans serif font
-- avoid slanted or vertical text [1]
+- avoid slanted or vertical text
-- ensure that text is large enough to be read easily [1]
+- ensure that text is large enough to be read easily

 ### Using a suitable and accessible colour palette

-It is an accessibility requirement that visual elements such as charts use colours that have a contrast ratio of at least 3:1 with their backgrounds [11].
-The WebAim site contains more information on this requirement and has a contrast checker you can use to make sure that your colours are appropriate.
+It is an accessibility requirement that visual elements such as charts use colours that have a contrast ratio of at least 3:1 with their backgrounds.
+The [WebAim site](https://webaim.org/resources/contrastchecker/) contains more information on this requirement and has a contrast checker you can use to make sure that your colours are appropriate.

 It is best to: